 Here’s why: You’ll be traveling in style with elite status in two hotel programs and access to hundreds of airport lounges.

 Cardholders can also receive Marriott Bonvoy Gold Elite status and Hilton Honors Gold status.
-The Hilton Honors Gold status, in particular, includes perks like room upgrades, later checkouts, extra points on paid stays, and free breakfast for you and up to one guest at certain Hilton brand hotels, depending on availability.
+The Hilton Honors Gold status, in particular, includes perks like room upgrades, digital check-in, extra points on paid stays, and free breakfast for you and up to one guest at certain Hilton brand hotels, depending on availability.

 Additionally, the Platinum Card® from American Express offers several statement credits, which can help offset the card’s annual fee.
 Here’s what you could earn.